keu/docs/astro/astro-python-sdk.md

 This Astro SDK implementation is different from a standard TaskFlow implementation in the following ways:

-- You don't have to pass tables through XComs.
+- You don't have to manually create temp tables and pass them through XComs.
 All operations between different database types are handled automatically by the SDK.
 - You don't have to define connections to your databases in each task.
 Tasks can automatically inherit connection information from `Tables`.
 - You can run SQL queries directly without first defining them.
 The SDK includes decorators for common actions in SQL that you would otherwise have to write yourself.